 1 Choose elegant fixtures.

-A pedestal sink with graceful lines is more attractive than a blocky cabinet vanity.
+A pedestal sink with graceful lines and a quality bathroom sink faucet is more attractive than a blocky cabinet vanity.
 A classic claw-foot tub is like bathroom sculpture.
 Even enclosed in a deck, the simple lines of the lip have an inherent beauty that surpasses most acrylic versions.

 2 Sit in a bathtub before buying it.